How Long Does It Take to Build a House? Guide to Home Construction Timelines

 How long does it take to build a house by yourself?

-For the ambitious home builders among us, it takes over 14 months to build a house, on average.
+For the ambitious home builders among us, it takes around 10 months for a basic build, on average.
 The timeline can easily stretch out to two years or longer, depending on your experience and whether or not you choose to employ any assistance.

 What causes delays when building a house?